 Being an Attraction Online and Offline

-Ninety-two percent of Buyers look for a home online, so if they’re not able to find yours, you’re in trouble.
+Ninety-eight percent of Buyers look for a home online, so if they’re not able to find yours, you’re in trouble.

 A comprehensive digital and social marketing plan allows Buyers to find your home online, within the spaces where they’re already spending their time searching.